ammarozkan/TBWG/README.md

 #### Reorder Turns

-Server will add every character's base queue to the start of the queue in order of character's speed.
+Core will add every character's base queue to the start of the queue in order of character's speed.

 ```C